 The Ministry Of Transport (MOT) authorised tester will check for the following; lights and switches, horn, speedometer, steering, suspension, brakes, number-plates, tyres, battery, windscreens, washer jets, wiper blades, mirrors, brake fluid, fuel system, seats, seatbelts, exhaust system and emissions.

 You can get a new MOT certificate up to one calendar month before the old MOT runs out.
-We recommend getting the MOT done a couple of weeks prior to expiry, as this allows time to remedy any issues which may show up on the MOT.Council MOT Test Centres (Recommended) Getting an MOT
+We recommend getting the MOT done a couple of weeks prior to expiry, as this allows time to remedy any issues which may show up on the MOT.Council MOT Test Centres (Recommended) MOT Example

 This is the minimum insurance cover required by law in the UK.
 3rd party only insurance covers you against: